vyos/vyos-documentation/docs/configuration/loadbalancing/index.rst

 In a minimal, configuration the following must be provided:

- * a interface with a nexthop
+ * an interface with a nexthop
  * one rule with a LAN (inbound-interface) and the WAN (interface).

 Let's assume we have two DHCP WAN interfaces and one LAN (eth2):